Catalan Translator

 Catalan - interesting facts

-Catalan shares many traits with its neighbouring Romance languages, Spanish, French, and Italian, but it remains a distinct language with its unique complexities and characteristics.
+Catalan, a part of POZENA's multilingual translation services, shares many traits with its neighbouring Romance languages, Spanish, French, and Italian.
+Still, it remains a distinct language with its unique complexities and characteristics.
 Many people mistakenly believe Catalan is merely a dialect of Spanish, but this isn't the case.
 Despite being under the strong influence of Spanish due to historical and political reasons, Catalan maintains its grammatical system, vocabulary, and pronunciation.

 This dark age was followed by a cultural renaissance known as the "Renaixença" in the 19th century.
 Catalan was revived and promoted as a language of culture and literature.
 However, during Francisco Franco’s dictatorship from 1939-1975, Catalan was brutally suppressed like other regional languages in Spain.
 Post-Franco, there has been a significant revival, with Catalan used in the public sphere, media, and education.